kojix2/uing/README.md

 3. Precise widget positioning is not possible.
 Control placement is intentionally coarse and cannot be specified numerically.
 This is likely an intentional constraint to ensure consistent behavior across all three platforms.

+4. There is no function to delete columns from the table.

 ## Windows Setup

 ### Hide Console Window